You will likely have to give your bearded dragon oral medication at some point in their life. Pets get sick, and beardies are no exception.

 - Let them bite it!
 This places the tip exactly where you want it, inside their mouth.

-- We like to slide the tip a little further in and towards the back of their mouth at this point.
+- We like to slide the tip a little further in and toward the back of their mouth at this point.

 - Slowly inject the medication into their mouth.